 The University aims to provide a supportive living and learning environment promoting academic and personal growth and a sense of community among students.
 You will live in a single-occupancy bedroom in a flat or hall with other students.
 You will have shared kitchen and bathroom facilities.
 You can request an en-suite room with a private bathroom, subject to availability.

 There are a number of accessible rooms available to disabled students.
 You can email email@example.com to discuss any facilities you may need.

 You have the option to purchase a meal plan that can be used in our on-campus food outlets, which include cafes where you can grab a quick bite or cafeterias serving main meals.
 All on-campus accommodation includes fully equipped kitchens if you would prefer to buy groceries and cook for yourself.

-Our Social Programme includes six excursions to fun and fascinating attractions around London and the wider UK, all with the help and knowledge of a qualified guide.
+Our Social Programme includes five excursions to fun and fascinating attractions around London and the wider UK, all with the help and knowledge of a qualified guide.
 You might see a West End show, visit an iconic London landmark or spend a weekend away in the countryside.
 We will share the full list of trips before you arrive so you can see what’s in store.